AdamMirza/OneBike/README.md

 The server will run on localhost port 4200.

 ### Emails that work
 Only emails with `@microsoft.com` endings will work on the angular frontend login.
-The two emails that are hardcoded to be users are:
+The email that is hardcoded to be a user is:
 * hello@microsoft.com
-* satyan@microsoft.com